wassim2017/fake_pageWin/README.md

 # fake_pageWin
-toolos from create Fake page for get username and password
+A tool to create a fake Facebook page with a video with a control panel (php-html-javascript-pyhon-mysql)